Animal husbandry: Animal welfare

 Since the 18th century, people have become increasingly concerned about the welfare of farm animals.
 Possible measures of welfare include longevity, behavior, physiology, reproduction, freedom from disease, and freedom from immunosuppression.
 Standards and laws for animal welfare have been created worldwide, broadly in line with the most widely held position in the western world, a form of utilitarianism: that it is morally acceptable for humans to use non-human animals, provided that no unnecessary suffering is caused, and that the benefits to humans outweigh the costs to the livestock.
 An opposing view is that animals have rights, should not be regarded as property, are not necessary to use, and should never be used by humans.
 Live export of animals has risen to meet increased global demand for livestock such as in the Middle East.
 Animal rights activists have objected to long-distance transport of animals; one result was the banning of live exports from New Zealand in 2003.

-David Nibert, professor of sociology at Wittenberg University, posits that, based on contemporary scholarship by ethologists and biologists about the sentience and intelligence of other animals, "we can assume that, for the most part, the other animals' experience of capture, enslavement, use, and slaying was one of suffering and violence."
-Much of this involved direct physical violence, but also structural violence as their systemic oppression and enslavement "resulted in their inability to meet their basic needs, the loss of self-determination, and the loss of opportunity to live in a natural way."
-He says that the remains of domesticated animals from thousands of years ago found during archeological excavations revealed numerous bone pathologies, which provide evidence of extreme suffering: